 Richard Henry Pratt forwards a letter from George W. Means requesting a position as a Master of Transportation at the Pine Ridge Agency.
 Pratt in his letter states that while he does not want to to interfere with the Agent's selection that Means has the ability and integrity for the place.

-Richard Henry Pratt writes to Thomas J. Morgan informing him of that he is placing the rules and regulations for enforcing compulsory attendance in the Red Man.
-In addition, Pratt writes of the letter of George Means that he is forwarding officially under separate cover regarding the article...
+Richard Henry Pratt writes to Thomas J. Morgan informing him that he is placing the rules and regulations for enforcing compulsory attendance in the Red Man.
+In addition, Pratt writes of the letter of George Means that he is forwarding officially under separate cover the article published by Mr...

 Richard Henry Pratt forwards a copy of a letter from George LeRoy Brown, Acting U.S. Indian Agent for the Pine Ridge Agency, to the Office of Indian Affairs.
 In Brown's letter he provides an update and a character assessment on former Carlisle Indian School students he has met.